 From January 2011 to June 2011, the Army scoped the Phase IV camouflage effort.
-Based on work performed by the Natick Soldier Research Development & Engineering Center (NSRDEC) completed in 2009, the Army knew that environmentally specific camouflage patterns outperformed (meaning provided more effective concealment) a single "universal" pattern.
+Based on work performed by the Natick Soldier Research Development and Engineering Center (NSRDEC) completed in 2009, the Army knew that environmentally specific camouflage patterns outperformed (meaning provided more effective concealment) a single "universal" pattern (U.S. Army, NSRDEC, 2004, 2005, 2009, 2012).
 The objective of Phase IV was to develop a "family" of three uniform camouflage patterns with a single coordinated pattern for OCIE to provide effective concealment across the globe in woodland/jungle, transitional, and desert/arid environments.
-A total of 22 family submissions from industry and the government competed in the first stage of Phase

-IV-18 family submissions were found to be technically acceptable.
+A total of 22 family submissions from industry and the government competed in the first stage of Phase IV-18 family submissions were found be technically acceptable.
 These families of patterns participated in "pattern in picture" blending photo simulation evaluation.
 The patterns were judged based on the best legacy patterns in the Defense Department inventory (desert vs. a Navy pattern called AOR1, transitional vs. OEF CP, and woodland vs. a Navy pattern called AOR2) with family scores equally weighting the woodland, transitional, and desert environments.
 Five families of patterns (four commercial vendors and one NSRDEC submission) performed as well as or better than the legacy family of patterns.
 The four down-selected vendors included Crye Precision LLC, Kryptek Inc., Atlantic Diving Supply (ADS) Inc., and Brookwood Companies Inc. It is noteworthy that three patterns were visually similar in appearance: OEF CP (a baseline pattern), the transitional pattern proposed by Crye, and the transitional pattern submitted by NSRDEC named ScorpionW2.
-Each of these patterns was developed, changed, and optimized independently from the same base pattern called Scorpion-a pattern developed by Crye in the early 2000s under contract with the U.S. Army (see Appendix 2 for a description of the relationships and differences between the Scorpion, MultiCam© [OEF CP], Phase IV Crye transitional, and ScorpionW2 camouflage patterns).
-All three patterns performed similarly in testing, which served as a built-in, internal verification of the validity of the testing.
-At the time, even though the NSRDEC family performed well in source selection pattern-in-picture photo simulation testing, the Army decided not to continue to allow the NSRDEC family of patterns to participate in Stage II Phase IV testing because the family of patterns was not of consistent matching geometric shapes-one of the criteria established by the Army and required in the contracts with the four commercial vendors.
+Each of these patterns was developed, changed, and optimized independently from the same base pattern called Scorpion-a pattern developed by Crye in the early 2000s under contract with the U.S. Army.
+All three patterns performed similarly in testing which served as a built-in, internal verification of the validity of the testing.
+At the time, even though the NSRDEC family performed well in source selection pattern-in-picture photo simulation testing, the Army decided not to continue to allow the NSRDEC family of patterns to participate in Stage II Phase IV testing because the family of patterns was not of consistent matching geometric shapes-one of the criteria established by the Army and required in the contracts with the four commercial vendors (PM SPIE, PEO Soldier, 2013a, 2014c).